 Another important feature of social data analysis is that the analysis workflow normally consists of multiple stages, as illustrated in Figure 1-1.
 The query stage is normally followed by a series of analysis tasks for processing or visualizing the query results.
 Therefore, integrated support for queries and post-query analysis tasks is required on the analysis architecture.

-The target of this dissertation is to investigate the research challenges associated with the above-mentioned requirements, and address them by proposing a scalable and integrated architecture that is generally applicable to a broad scope of Specifically, we study the challenges related to the queries, batch analysis, and streaming analysis through representative use cases from published work that has been done on existing social media data analysis systems.
+Due to its representative qualities,, social media data analysis provides a good starting point for investigating the general research challenges associated with the emerging characteristics of Big Data problems.
+The target of this dissertation is to analyze such challenges and address them by proposing a scalable and integrated architecture that is generally applicable to a broad scope of application domains.
+Specifically, we study the challenges related to the queries, batch analysis, and streaming analysis through representative and published use cases from existing social media data analysis systems.
 We propose corresponding solutions in different modules of the architecture, and use real analysis workflows and applications from these systems to evaluate the effectiveness and efficiency of our methods.
-Before discussing the actual research challenges, we first give a brief review of existing social media data analysis platforms.
+To uncover the underlying research problems, we start by reviewing the characteristics of existing social media data analysis platforms.

-1.2 Social Media Data Analysis Systems

 1.2.1 Truthy Social Media Observatory

-Truthy [100] is a public social media observatory developed by the Center for Complex Networks and Systems Research at Indiana University.
+Truthy [102] is a public social media observatory developed by the Center for Complex Networks and Systems Research at Indiana University.
 It is designed for analysis and visualization of information diffusion on Twitter.
-Research performed on the data collected by this system covers a broad spectrum of social activities, including political polarization [43][44], congressional elections [42], protest events [40][41], and the spread of misinformation [117].
-Truthy has also been instrumental in shedding light on communication dynamics such as user attention allocation [154] and social link creation [155].
+Research performed on the data collected by this system covers a broad spectrum of social activities, including political polarization [43][44], congressional elections [42], protest events [40][41], and the spread of misinformation [120].
+Truthy has also been instrumental in shedding light on communication dynamics such as user attention allocation [159] and social link creation [160].